nrfconnect/sdk-nrf/doc/nrf/ug_thread_configuring.rst

 Hardware-accelerated cryptography
 =================================

-You can enable hardware-accelerated cryptography by using the :ref:`nrfxlib:nrf_security_readme`.
+You can enable hardware-accelerated cryptography by using the :ref:`nrfxlib:nrf_security`.
 To do this, modify the setting of the following Kconfig option:

 * :option:`CONFIG_OPENTHREAD_MBEDTLS` - Disable this option to disable the default mbedTLS configuration for OpenThread.